Do Insurance Companies Cover Parking Lot Accidents?

 Will my insurance company help if another driver accuses me of being at fault?

-Your insurance company will investigate the accident, reviewing all evidence to determine fault.
+Your insurance company will investigate the accident, reviewing all the evidence to determine which driver was at-fault.

 Does my deductible apply for parking lot accidents?